 It’s important to note that the public records made available to the general public by each AIC may not be 100% up-to-date and reliable in all cases.
 In the majority of cases the public records are accurate and without any problems, but the AICs can be quite slow to update them.
 The only way to guarantee that you’re seeing the most up-to-date and accurate information is to dispatch a Chinese lawyer to go to the AIC office in person and retrieve the record in hardcopy.
 Only Chinese lawyers are permitted to make this request, so their services are required to do this.

-China Checkup’s Company Verification reports can provide all of the above services for you.
-Our China Company Verification report includes retrieval, translation and explanation of a Chinese company’s public record.
+China Checkup’s company verification reports can provide all of the above services for you, including retrieval, translation and explanation of a Chinese company’s public record.

 All our reports can be conveniently ordered online and come with no hidden costs.